scheuclu/scheuclu.github.io/content/posts/password_hash_cracking.md

 | water   | 150        |
 | Water   | 146        |

 I hope you see the pattern.
-Even if we extended this hash funciton to more bit, it would be incredibly unsafe.
+Even if we extended this hash function to a greater bit length, it would be incredibly unsafe.

 What we have created above is an *8-bit hash function*, meaning that it's output space is 8-bits.
 The hashes are therefor numbers in the range of `[0 ...
 255]`.

 Modern hash functions are much larger than that.
-E.g. `SHA256` uses 256 bit, meaning that there are a total of `2^56`(`1.1579209e+77`) different outputs.
+E.g. [SHA256](https://en.wikipedia.org/wiki/SHA-2) uses 256 bit, meaning that there are a total of `2^56`(`1.1579209e+77`) different outputs.
 For comparison, the number of sand grains on earth is estimated at `7.5e18` grains and the number of atoms on earth at `1.33e50`.
 So, if you created a new planet earth for every sand grain on earh, you would need `9.8e68` atoms, which is still a billion times less than there are outpout possibilities in `SHA-256`.